Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

 \section{Graph-Based Decomposition}

-Optimization problems with hierarchical structure can often be decomposed to enable scalable solutions or derivation of approximate solutions.
-The OptiGraph abstraction can be used as a basis for defining such solution schemes.
-Defining algorithms based on graph structure can also help develop and implement algorithms.
-In the discussion that follows, we introduce a graph-based Benders Decomposition (gBD), which is a generalization of the nested Benders Decomposition (BD) \cite{pereira1985stochastic, pereira1991multi, kumar2021dual,lara2018deterministic, yagi2024nested, zou2019stochastic} to handle general hierarchical graph structures.
+Optimization problems with hierarchical structure can often be decomposed to enable scalable solutions or the derivation of approximate solutions.
+The OptiGraph abstraction can be used as a basis for defining such solution schemes and can simplify a practitioner's use of such solution algorithms.
+In the discussion that follows, we introduce a graph-based Benders Decomposition (gBD), which is a generalization of the nested Benders Decomposition (BD) \cite{kumar2021dual,lara2018deterministic,pereira1985stochastic,pereira1991multi,yagi2024nested,zou2019stochastic} to handle general hierarchical graph structures.
 We show how manipulations of the OptiGraph can be used to facilitate the derivation of gBD and introduce a {\tt Julia} package {\tt PlasmoBenders.jl} that implements gBD.